-Most elementary school-age kids find such excitement in novel experiences, and parents get to re-discover the joys of travel and trying new things right alongside with them.
+Most elementary school-age kids find such excitement in novel experiences, and parents get to rediscover the joys of travel and trying new things right alongside with them.
 As long as Mom and Dad think an activity is “great,” generally kids at this parent-pleasing age will, too.
 After all, they haven’t yet hit the ‘tween stage yet, where you might be faced with a 12-year-old who is mortally embarrassed to be seen with Mom attempting poolside salsa dance lessons.

 Have the kids pack their own luggage.
-"Seven is a little on the young side for this, but a 9 year old can definitely manage his own packing -- or at least the pre-packing,” says Michelle Duffy, who blogs about her family’s travel adventures at WanderMom.
-The mother of two boys, ages 9 and 13, says, "I write up lists of what to pack (three pairs of pants, five pairs of pants, etc.) and ask my boys to get their own bags ready.
-This means that I’m less likely to be accused of forgetting to pack a favorite T-shirt.
-They put their clothes in open suitcase for me to review, and I catch anything they’ve missed.”
+“7 is a little on the young side for this, but a 9-year-old can definitely manage his own packing — or at least the pre-packing,” says Michelle Duffy, who blogs about her family’s travel adventures at WanderMom.
+The mother of two boys, ages 9 and 13, says to write up lists of what to pack (three pairs of pants, four t-shirts, etc.) and ask your kids to get their own bags ready.
+“This means that I’m less likely to be accused of forgetting to pack a favorite shirt.
+They put their clothes in open suitcases for me to review, and I catch anything they’ve missed.”

 Introduce your kids to the vacation destination through books.
 Just as you read picture books to your kids when they were pre-readers, now your children can read chapter books on their own to help them learn a bit about where your travels will take you.
-Duffy recommends two book series that cover a variety of different countries and periods of time: Magic Tree House (Random House) and Horrible Histories (Scholastic).
+Duffy recommends two book series that cover a variety of different countries and periods of time: “Magic Tree House” (Random House) and “Horrible Histories” (Scholastic).

 Carry a small blank notebook and pens or pencils in your purse.
-Nine-year-olds might look disparagingly at the easy word searches or coloring page found on the children’s menus at restaurants, but they will happily play simple pen-and-paper games like Hangman to pass the time when restaurant service is slow, says Duffy.
+9 year olds might look disparagingly at the easy word searches or coloring page found on the children’s menus at restaurants, but they will happily play simple pen-and-paper games like Hangman to pass the time when restaurant service is slow, says Duffy.
 Having a pad of paper and writing utensil is key for passing the time while waiting for a bus, train or plane, too.

 Check out activity book offerings from Klutz.
 This publishing company makes the best portable books, games, puzzles and crafts for kids to take on the road.
-Some of them include small parts; for example, you probably don’t want dozens of little sequins from Make Your Own Twinkly Tiaras scattered all over the backseat of the car.
-But the books geared toward travel are ideal, such as TRIPtivities, Doodle Faces, Cat’s Cradle and, my personal favorite, Kids Travel: A Backseat Survival Guide.
+You probably don’t want dozens of little sequins from “Make Your Own Twinkly Tiaras” scattered all over the backseat of the car, so be sure to get the right activity books for your trip.
+The books geared toward travel are ideal, such as “TRIPtivities,” “Doodle Faces,” “Cat’s Cradle” and “Kids Travel: A Backseat Survival Guide.”